6 Things to Ask For When Getting a Logo or Flyer Designed

 If it’s something you need to print, it needs to be at least 1 MB in terms of overall size.
 Again, this depends on the purpose but it’s always better to get a picture/flyer/logo that is a HUGE size and then make it smaller than getting something that’s too small and trying to make it bigger.
 Err on the side of BIG.

 Instagram is a huge platform and because of its impact on how we market and connect, it has added the requirement that EVERYTHING you get designed needs a square version.
-If you’re having an event, and your flyer is the traditional rectangle, that can work for everywhere else.
+(Update: As of August 2015, Instagram allows you to post non-square photos as well.
+The squares still look good on the profile grid view though) If you’re having an event, and your flyer is the traditional rectangle, that can work for everywhere else.
 If you try to upload that to Instagram, you’d need to add a border so it can be square.
 Avoid that extra step and have your graphics created in a square version too.

 For my blog posts, I use a long rectangle for the graphic for the post itself because those do best on Pinterest.
 However, I always have a square version that I use to promote on Instagram.